-This month, I went skiing for the first time ever with Mark Warner Holidays.
-I’d never even been on a dry slope before, in fact I don’t think I’d even seen skis in real life, so in the run up to the trip I was feeling pretty petrified.
+Recently, I went skiing for the first time ever with Mark Warner Holidays.
+I’d never even been on a dry slope before.
+In fact, I don’t think I’d even seen skis in real life, so in the run up to the trip I was feeling pretty petrified.
 But, as soon as I’d taken my first gentle run down the nursery slope, I realised that I’d had nothing to be scared of.
 And by the end of my week in Tignes, I’d fallen so in love with skiing that I’m already thinking about booking my next trip.

 *Like this fab one from xameliax (that’s me in the baby blue at 8:18 onwards)